-This farm museum serves to preserve a traditional way of life and gives outsiders an opportunity to learn more about this important part of Lao culture.
-Profits from this community enterprise go to a selection of educational and farming programs, help with the improvement of village infrastructure and sanitation, as well as finance scholarships for local farmers to study at the Agricultural College of Luang Prabang.
+Profits from this community enterprise go toward sustaining a number of educational and farming programs; assisting in improvements to village infrastructure and sanitation, as well as providing scholarships for local farmers to study at the Agricultural College of Luang Prabang.